MYRON HENRY GOLDFINGER, FAIA (1933-2023)

 1996 - The Harris J. and Melanie Amhowitz House, 12600 East Fort Lowell Road, Tucson AZ.
 Sold in 2021 to the Robin Koda Trust.

 1998 - The Myron and June Goldfinger House, 33 Calle Encanto, Santa Fe NM.
-Featured in Architectural Digest, October 2007.
-Goldfingers still owners as of 2023.
+30 acres.
+Featured in Architectural Digest, October 2007; Travel Channel.
+For sale for the first time in 2024.

 2004 - The Altamer Resort, West End Village 2640, Shoal Bay West Anguilla.
 Owned by Rebecca and Michael Eggleton.
 Three villas, 5 and 6 bedroom resort rentals.
 Featured in Architectural Digest, May 2005.